 With a mosaic of habitats including woodland, aspen grove, grassland, and scrub habitats that have naturally regenerated since the area was abandoned in 1996, Ryebank Fields contributes significantly to the biodiversity of the area.
 It supports a rich diversity of flora and fauna, including protected species such as bats, hedgehogs, badgers, and breeding birds.
-The site is also home to a rare native black poplar tree and an ecologically significant hedgerow.
+The site is also home to a rare native black poplar tree, an ecologically significant hedgerow and a locally important aspen grove.